facebook/jscodeshift/README.md

 };
 ```

-As of v0.6.1, this module can also be written in Typescript.
+As of v0.6.1, this module can also be written in TypeScript.

 ### Arguments